FlorenceBuchelet/Make_Sense/README.md

 ### About the database

-The database is automaticaly deployed with the name of your repo.
+The database is automaticaly deployed with the name of the repo.
 During the build of the projet (`docker-entry.sh`), the `node migrate.js` command is executed in the backend.
 If you want to seed automaticaly your database using the `seed.js` script, replace the command _build_ on you `backend/package.json` by `node migrate.js && node seed.js`.

 ### About public assets (pictures, fonts...)